NON-DAIRY MILK SUBSTITUTES: EVERYTHING YOU NEED TO KNOW

 Banana Milk

 This is made from bananas, which are naturally very sweet.
 It is a nut-free option for those with allergies.
-A cup of banana milk has about 60 calories, a gram of protein, and 3 grams of fat.
+A cup of banana milk has about 60 calories, a gram of protein, 7 grams of carbs, and 3 grams of fat.
 Its distinct flavor makes it a great additive to make smoothies.

 Tiger Nut Milk